-6.3 Hybrid Automatic Repeat-Request
+6.8 Hybrid automatic repeat-request

 - Hybrid ARQ (HARQ) is a variation of the ARQ error control method. - In standard ARQ, error-detection information (ED) bits are added to data to be transmitted (such as cyclic redundancy check, CRC). - In Hybrid ARQ, forward error- correction (FEC) bits (such as Reed-Solomon code or turbo code). are also added to the existing Error Detection (ED) bits.
 As a result Hybrid ARQ performs better than ordinary ARQ in poor signal conditions.

-There is typically a signal quality cross-over point below which - simple Hybrid ARQ is better, and above which basic ARQ is better. - In Hybrid ARQ with soft combining, the erroneously received packet is stored in a buffer memory and later combined with the retramission to obtain a single, combined packet which is more reliable than its constituents.
+There is typically a signal quality cross-over point below which simple Hybrid ARQ is better, and above which basic ARQ is better.

+In Hybrid ARQ with soft combining, the erroneously received packet is stored in a buffer memory and later combined with the retramission to obtain a single, combined packed which is more reliable than its constituents.
 Decoding of error-correcting code operates on the combined signal.

-- Hybrid ARQ with soft combining is usually categorized into two types: Chase combining (Type I HARQ) and incremental redundancy (Type II HARQ). - In Type I HARQ, both ED and FEC are applied to each message prior to transmission.
+- Hybrid ARQ with soft combining is usually categorized into two types : chase combining (Type I HARQ) and incremental redundancy (Type II HARQ). - In Type I HARQ, a both ED and FEC are applied to each • message prior to transmission.
 When the coded data block is received, the receiver first decodes the error-correction code.
 If the channel quality is good enough, all transmission errors should be correctable, and the receiver can obtain the correct data block.
-If the channel quality is bad, and not all transmission errors can be corrected, the receiver will detect this situation using the error-detection code, a retransmission is requested by the receiver, similar to ARQ.
-The retransmissions consists of the same set of coded bits as the original transmissions.

-After each retransmission, the receiver uses maximum-ratio combining (MRC) to combine the current and all previous HARQ transmissions of the data-block.
-The combined data block is fed to the decoder.
+If the channel quality is bad, and not all transmission errors can be corrected, the receiver will detect this situation using the error-detection code, then the received coded data block is discarded and a retransmission is requested by the receiver, similar to ARQ. - After each retransmission, the receiver uses maximum-ratio combining (MRC) to combine the current and all previous HARQ transmissions of the data-block in order to decode it.

-• In Type II HARQ, each retransmission does not have to be identical to the original transmission.
+In Type II HARQ, each retransmission does not have to be identical to the original transmission.
 Instead, multiple sets of coded bits are generated, each of them representing the same set of information bits.
-Whenever a retransmission is required, the retransmission typically uses a different set of coded bits than the previous transmission .
+When ever a retransmission is required, the retransmission typically uses a different set of coded bits than the previous transmission.
 The receiver combines the retransmission with previous transmission attempts of the same packet.
 As the retransmission may contain additional parity bits, not included in the previous transmission attempts, the resulting code rate is generally lowered by a retransmission.
 The modulation scheme can be different for different retransmission.
 Typically, incremental redundancy is based on a low-rate code and the different redundancy versions are generated by puncturing of the low-rate mother code.
 Rate-compatible convolutional codes can be used for this purpose.

-- In summary, in Chase combining, every retransmission contains the same information (data and parity bits).
+- In summary, in chase combining ,very retransmission contains the same information (data and parity bits).
 One could think of every retransmission adding extra "energy" to the received transmission. - In incremental redundancy, every retransmission contains different information than the previous one.
 At every retransmission the receiver gains knowledge of extra information.